Washing Machine (album): Music and lyrics

 Although Gordon's lyrics on Experimental Jet Set addressed gender roles and stereotypes, her contributions to Washing Machine were considered more feminine and girl-oriented.
 Tom Moon of Rolling Stone noted: "The title track is an odd, earnest love song; 'Panty Lies' is a playground taunt blown to absurd extremes; and '[Little] Trouble Girl', the Spector sendup, is a dramatic, earnest coming-of-age story".
 The latter was described by David Browne of Entertainment Weekly as "a teen-pregnancy lullaby" and features vocals by Gordon and Kim Deal (of Pixies and the Breeders) along with other musicians.
 Gordon felt that Deal had an ideal voice for the melodic part and explained that the song was about "wanting to be seen for who you really are, being able to express those parts of yourself that aren't 'good girl' but that are just as real and true".
 Ranaldo contributed two songs, "Saucer-Like" and "Skip Tracer".
-The latter was co-written with his wife Leah Singer, inspired by a performance that the couple attended of riot grrrl duo Mecca Normal.
+The latter was co-written with his wife Leah Singer, inspired by a performance that the couple attended by riot grrrl duo Mecca Normal.
 The song also alludes to the band's special relationship with a major label.